Hypertrophy in Volume Overload: Muscle Growth Mechanisms

 What is hypertrophy in volume overload?

 Hypertrophy in volume overload refers to the increase in muscle size that occurs in response to an increased workload or volume of training.
-This can be achieved through various forms of resistance training, such as weightlifting or bodyweight exercises.
+This is often achieved through various forms of resistance training, such as weightlifting or bodyweight exercises.

 What are the mechanisms of muscle growth in hypertrophy?